 - Heat olive oil in a 10” frying pan on medium heat until hot and add garlic.
 Stir for about ½ minute.
 Add onions and whole dry red chili, and fry for another minute until onions turn translucent.

-- 3. Add potatoes, salt, chili powder, paprika and cumin and sugar and fry for 2 minutes until potatoes are coated with spices.
+- Add potatoes, salt, ground chili, paprika, cumin, and sugar and fry for 2 minutes until potatoes are coated with spices.

-Critical Ingredients: Patatas Bravas need potatoes!
-Traditionally, in Spain, the potatoes are fried, but I prefer to go easy on the oil, so mine are boiled.
-If you don’t have paprika, you can substitute in Kashmiri chili powder, which has slightly more heat.
+Patatas Bravas need potatoes!
+Traditionally, in Spain, the potatoes are fried, but I prefer to go easy on the oil, so mine is boiled.
+If you don’t have paprika, you can substitute in ground Kashmiri chili, which has slightly more heat.
 The sugar can be omitted.
 Olive oil can be replaced with any alternate flavour-less oil.
-Garlic, chilies, onions and tomatoes are critical to the dish.
+Garlic, chilies, onions, and tomatoes are critical to the dish.
 Cumin is just my personal preference, perhaps a result of my Indianized taste buds!
 Flat parsley is so much prettier, but really no bias against curly!